SINTEF/dlite/examples/dehydrogenation/README.md

 ### 2. Workflow using DLite mappings
+The work flow is now separated into two different simulations performed independently.
+The first part is the calculation of energies of molecules.
-This is very similar to workflow 1.
-It starts from the same [collection of molecules](#1-simple-workflow/atomscaledata.json) as generated in step 1.1.
+This was already done in workflow 1.
+We therefore start from the same [collection of molecules](#1-simple-workflow/atomscaledata.json) as generated in step 1.1.
 However, step 1.2 is replaced by running the script

     python 2-dlite-mappings/create_substances.py